 Investment solutions and services we develop or license may contain undetected errors or defects despite testing.
 Such errors can exist at any point in the life cycle of our investment solutions or services, but are frequently found after introduction of new investment solutions and services or enhancements to existing investment solutions or services.
-We continually introduce new investment solutions and services and new versions of our investment solutions and services.
-Despite internal testing and testing by current and potential clients, our current and future investment solutions and services may contain serious defects or malfunctions.
-If we detect any errors before release, we might be required to delay the release of the investment solution or service for an extended period of time while we address the problem.
-We might not discover errors that affect our new or current investment solutions, services or enhancements until after they are deployed, and we may need to provide enhancements to correct such errors.
+We continually introduce new investment solutions and services and new versions of our investment solutions and services may contain serious defects or malfunctions.
+If we detect any errors before release, we might be required to delay the release of the investment solutions, services or enhancements until after they are deployed, and we may need to provide enhancements to correct such errors.
 Errors may occur that could have a material adverse effect on our results of operations, financial condition or business and could result in harm to our reputation, lost sales, delays in commercial release, third-party claims, regulatory actions, contractual disputes, contract terminations or renegotiations, or unexpected expenses and diversion of management and other resources to remedy errors.
 In addition, negative public perception and reputational damage caused by such claims would adversely affect our client relationships and our ability to enter into new contracts.
-Any of these problems could have a material adverse effect on our results of operations, financial condition and business.
+Any of these problems could have a material adverse effect on our results of operations, financial condition or business could have a material adverse effect on our results of operations, for provide perception and reputational damage caused by such claims would adversely affect our client relationships and our ability to enter into new contracts.
+Any of these problems could have a material adverse effect on our results of operations, financial condition on the provide problems could have a material adverse effect on our results of operations, financial condition on the provide perception and reputational damage caused by such claims would adversely affect our client relationships and our ability to enter i